MicrosoftDocs/office-docs-powershell/skype/skype-ps/skype/Get-CsTenantNetworkSubnet.md

 ## PARAMETERS

 ### -Identity
 The Identity parameter is a unique identifier that designates the scope.
-It specifies the collection of tenant network subnet to be returned.
+It specifies the collection of tenant network subnets to be returned.

 ```yaml
 Type: String